jiaminho/Human-Trajectory-Prediction-LSTM/README.md

 # Pedestrian-Trajectory-Prediction-LSTM
-Human Trajectory Prediction in Crowded Spaces using LSTM
+Human Trajectory Prediction in Crowded Spaces using Encoder-Decoder LSTM model

 ## Overview
 This repository focuses on processing and analyzing pedestrian trajectory data extracted from the well-known ETH/UCY dataset.
 The specific scene in the spotlight is the 'Zara' scene.
 Pedestrian trajectories in this dataset consist of 2D coordinates, extracted from videos recorded using overhead fixed cameras.